vikraman/2DTypes/Pi+/README.md

 # README

-This directory contains code attempting to prove that the soundness and completeness of Π wrt to UFin, thus proving that the "+" fragment of Pi presents a univalent subuniverse.
+This directory contains code attempting to prove the soundness and completeness of Π wrt to UFin, thus proving that the "+" fragment of Pi presents a univalent subuniverse.

 ## Code structure